 Having a landing page without a website is not only possible, but it might also be the best way to develop your online presence.
 In this guide, we’ll explain how to create a landing page without a website.

 The old way of thinking of your website as the sun to your digital media solar system is outdated.
-Social media has become one of the most important tools at your disposal to develop both a network of clients and trust.
+Social media and paid campaigns have become one of the most important tools at your disposal to develop both a network of clients and trust.

 Building landing pages are there to direct your traffic towards both your social media and website.
 Most importantly, landing pages without a website are objective-driven.
 In other words, you tell your clients exactly what you want them to do.